AnXinrui/GHOSTS/README.template.md

 ## Git Commit Message规范：

-- FEAT: 增删改一个功能
+- FEAT: Add, delete or modify a feature
-- FIX: 修复一个Bug
+- FIX: Fix a bug
-- DOCS: 增删改文档
+- DOCS: Add, delete or modify documentation
-- STYLE: 代码美化或者其它不影响功能的代码修改
+- STYLE: Code beautification or other code modifications that do not affect functionality
-- REFACTOR: 重构一个功能
+- REFACTOR: Refactor a feature
-- PERF: 优化一个功能
+- PERF: Optimize a feature
-- TEST: 增删改一个单元测试
+- TEST: Add, delete or modify a unit test
-- CHORE: 框架升级、Jar包引用增删改等
+- CHORE: Framework upgrade, addition/deletion/modification of JAR references, etc.

 ## Acknowledgments